Steps & Requirements to Become a Medical Coder

 Medical coders perform some of the most critical behind-the-scenes work of medical facilities.
 They ensure patient data is accurately logged in electronic health records (EHRs).
 Medical coding requires a detail-oriented approach and a specialized technical skillset.
 It is an ideal profession for those who want to work in non-patient-facing positions within the healthcare industry.

-According to the U.S. Bureau of Labor Statistics (BLS), a rapid increase in the adoption of electronic health records (EHRs) means that medical coding is a career projected to grow faster than the average occupation (BLS 2022).
-Between 2021 and 2031, there is expected to be a 7 percent rise in openings nationally, about as fast as the average for all occupations during the same timeframe (5 percent).
+According to the U.S. Bureau of Labor Statistics (BLS 2023), a rapid increase in the adoption of electronic health records (EHRs) means that medical coding is a career projected to grow faster than the average occupation.
+Between 2022 and 2032, there is expected to be an 8 percent rise in openings nationally, more than twice the average for all occupations during the same timeframe (3 percent).

 Even though medical coders can start their careers with as little as one year of postsecondary education, it is not a job everyone can do.
 Medical coders need to be fluent in coding systems like the International Classification of Diseases (ICD), the Current Procedural Terminology (CPT), and the associated Healthcare Common Procedure Coding System (HCPCS).